 The Law Society also provided a grant of £5,000, which helped with the FMA’s set-up costs.
 The Solicitors in Mediation pilot had aroused great interest in legal and conciliation circles, and led directly to the formation of FMA, a new association whose primary aim was providing training and develop practice in interdisciplinary mediation: the inaugural meeting of The Family Mediators’ Association was held on 7 December 1988 at 20 Essex Street, London WC2.

 The objects identified at this first meeting were first to make mediation available on all issues that need to be settled in separation or divorce, including financial matters and property; second to pair a lawyer mediator with a family mediator so that separating or divorcing couples could be helped to settle issues requiring legal expertise as well as experience of working with couples and families; and third to provide interdisciplinary training for mediators from different professional backgrounds, including the law.

 FMA’s first chair was Diana Parker, Henry Brown was the first vice-chair and Lisa Parkinson was the first director.
 By September 1989 the FMA had 45 mediator members in practice and another 20 training and by the end of 1990 members had doubled to 160 including those in training.
 FMA mediation was now available throughout England from Middlesbrough to Plymouth and from Shrewsbury to Suffolk.

-FMA celebrated its 25th anniversary in 2013.
+FMA is celebrating its 35th anniversary in 2023.
 Many of our eminent founding members, including Lisa Parkinson and Henry Brown, both now Vice-Presidents of the Association, still actively support our work.
 FMA now represents more than 400 professional family mediators, from a variety of backgrounds, is a leading trainer of family mediators, specialising in particular in co-mediation techniques, and has a network of professional supervisors (PPCs) working with family mediators throughout England and Wales.